Antwerp Pre-metro: Future

 Underground station Foorplein will probably only remain used as an emergency exit.

 In September 2021, 60 million euros in funding was earmarked to open the unused tunnel under Kerk & Pothoekstraats.
-Two intermittent stations along this route at Stuivenberg and Willibrod are planned.
-Additionally, two intermittent stations along the Turnhoutsbahn (which currently are bypassed as a quasi-express service on lines 8 & 10) will be opened at Drink & College.
+Two intermediate stations along this route at Stuivenberg and Willibrod are planned.
+Additionally, two intermediate stations along the Turnhoutsbahn (which currently are bypassed as a quasi-express service on lines 8 & 10) will be opened at Drink and Morckhoven.
 It has not yet been announced how service will be modified by the new stations/tunnel.
 The target opening is 2024.